Heaven Official's Blessing: Translation

 The novels were officially translated into English by Seven Seas Entertainment, with eight volumes in total.
 The translation is accompanied by illustrations from ZeldaCW, and the first volume was released on December 14, 2021.
-The final volume of the series was released November 28, 2023, alongside two special editions.
+The final volume of the series was released on November 28, 2023, alongside two special editions.

 The seventh volume of the translation reached #5 on The New York Times Best Seller list for the week of October 1, 2023, which was the highest ranking of any novel written by Mo Xiang Tong Xiu up to that point.

 Origin

 Regarding her conception of the story, Mo Xiang Tong Xiu has said: